Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 });
 ```

 Build the policy using `AuthorizationPolicyBuilder`.
-Build it so that it requires an authenticated user and that the user is authenticated using the jwt bearer scheme.
+Build it so that it requires an authenticated user and that the user is authenticated using the JWT bearer scheme.
 Set the `DefaultPolicy` and  `FallbackPolicy` options to the build policy.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>